angelorodem/SuggestionTrie/README.md

 ## Examples

+A common usage for suggestion tries is to find data like words, documents, executables and any other data that is associated with a set of words;

 Search for a word (in this example, an password) in a list with +256M entries in µs.
 <img src="https://github.com/angelorodem/SuggestionTrie/blob/master/doc_imgs/alot.gif?raw=true">